-Gibraltar Squadron are set to receive two boats to replace their current Fast Patrol Craft.
+Gibraltar Squadron is set to receive two boats to replace its current Fast Patrol Craft.

-A £9.9 million six-year contract has been signed with Merseyside-based Marine Specialised Technology (MST) to build the new vessels.
+A £9.9m six-year contract has been signed with Merseyside-based Marine Specialised Technology (MST) to build the new vessels.

 Jeremy Quin, Minister for Defence Procurement, said: "These new vessels will enable the Royal Navy to maintain the security of British Gibraltar Territorial Waters and protect British, NATO and Allied ships transiting through the region."